-Greater Farmington Chamber drops Founders Festival
+UPDATED: Greater Farmington Chamber drops Founders Festival

 Held in mid-July, Founders Festival typically includes three days of music, food, vendors, and family-friendly activities, and has seen its share of controversy.
 Most recently, residents panned the Chamber’s decision to move the bulk of events from downtown Farmington to Shiawassee Park.

-Farmington City Manager David Murphy said he wasn’t surprised to learn about the Chamber’s decision.
+Murphy said he wasn’t surprised to learn about the Chamber’s decision.
 In December of 2018, council members talked about whether the city should get involved in planning the event’s future.
 While electeds haven’t formally discussed the issue, he said, “certainly, we don’t want to see it just fade away.”

 “I think the city will see if there’s support to put together a community group,” he said.
 “We could put together some kind of group made up of different entities.”